 Then Start Learning Korean Today!

 Please take my advice and begin learning Korean words and grammar to impress the jury during an interview.
-Learning the language before your studies will benefit you to obtain a scholarship.
+Learning the language before your studies will benefit you in obtaining a scholarship.
 It will also ease your stay in South Korea.

-If you're wondering how to learn the language by yourself, we have the answer to your worries.
-Ling App is a language learning platform that teaches you the Korean language in the easiest way possible, allowing you to learn without needing a teacher or a book.
+If you’re wondering how to learn the language yourself, we have the answer to your worries.
+The Ling app is a language learning platform that teaches you the Korean language the easiest way possible, allowing you to learn without needing a teacher or a book.
 You can learn daily life words and phrases to be ready to speak Korean from day one.

 Besides, if you get the KGSP scholarship, starting the language course with enough Korean familiarity will support your hard days of studying for the TOPIK exam.

 With only 15 minutes a day, you will enhance your skills to a whole new level.
-So download Ling App and start preparing for your studies today!
+So download the Ling app on the App Store or Play Store and start preparing for your studies today!

 Good luck!